blues/app-accelerators/85-cellular-medication-adherence-pillbox/README.md

 ## 6. Notehub Setup

 1. **Create a project.** Sign up at [notehub.io](https://notehub.io) and create a project.
-Copy the [ProductUID](https://dev.blues.io/notehub/notehub-walkthrough/#finding-a-productuid) — it looks like `com.your-company.your-name:pillbox`.
+Copy the [ProductUID](https://dev.blues.io/notehub/notehub-walkthrough/#finding-a-productuid); it looks like `com.your-company.your-name:pillbox`.

 2. **Set the ProductUID in firmware.** Open `cellular_medication_adherence_pillbox.ino` and replace the empty string on the `#define PRODUCT_UID ""` line with your value.

 3. **Claim the Notecard.** Power the assembled unit.
-On first cellular connection the Notecard associates itself with your Notehub project automatically — no manual claim step required.
+On first cellular connection the Notecard associates itself with your Notehub project automatically; no manual claim step required.
 The device will appear in your project's **Devices** tab within a minute or two.

 4. **Create a Fleet per care group.** [Fleets](https://dev.blues.io/guides-and-tutorials/fleet-admin-guide/) and [Smart Fleets](https://dev.blues.io/notehub/notehub-walkthrough/#using-smart-fleet-rules) are how Notehub groups devices for shared configuration.
 A natural grouping is one fleet per care coordinator or prescribing physician, so that environment variables (alert windows, sync cadence) can be tuned once and applied to all their patients' devices simultaneously.

    <Warning>

-   **Privacy Note.** For an RPM deployment, patient identifiers should never appear in Note body payloads — they travel in plaintext through any downstream route and may be stored in third-party systems.
+   **Privacy Note.** For an RPM deployment, patient identifiers should never appear in Note body payloads; they travel in plaintext through any downstream route and may be stored in third-party systems.
 They also should not be placed in Notehub device metadata (tags, serial-number field): Note bodies and device metadata are not designed as stores for protected health information, and any PHI placed there would be outside a controlled covered system.
 Instead, assign only an opaque, non-PHI deployment identifier (for example, a random UUID or a clinic-assigned device code) to the [Notehub device tag](https://dev.blues.io/notehub/notehub-walkthrough/#organizing-devices-by-tag) or serial-number field, and maintain the patient-to-device mapping exclusively in your downstream covered system, keyed on the Notecard's device UID.
 If your organization's downstream architecture requires routing PHI through any cloud component, review Blues' contractual and compliance posture with qualified counsel before proceeding.

    </Warning>